ziwenkk/ziwen.github.io/content/project/paintings/index.md

 title: "Brushstrokes in Oil"
 date: 2025-05-28

-summary: I’m an amateur painter inspired by Impressionism and Van Gogh, enjoying the journey of developing my own art.
+summary: I’m also an amateur painter inspired by Impressionism and Van Gogh, enjoying the journey of developing my own art.

 image:
     caption: '[**A Letter to Theo**](https://www.vangoghmuseum.nl/en)'